praveek/launch.en/help/release-notes/current.md

 ### Updates

-* The Launch sign-in and sign-out UI has been significantly improved.
-Switching between Launch and other Adobe products is now also much smoother.
+* The [!DNL Platform Launch]  sign-in and sign-out UI has been significantly improved.
+Switching between [!DNL Platform Launch]  and other Adobe products is now also much smoother.
 Finally, if you have a single account with rights to multiple companies, this is also dramatically improved.
-* The structure of Launch URLs is now more consistent with other Adobe products.
+* The structure of [!DNL Platform Launch]  URLs is now more consistent with other Adobe products.
 The new URL format replaces `https://launch.adobe.com` with `https://experience.adobe.com/#/@companyID/launch/`.
-The old URLs redirect to the new ones, but you should update your bookmarks to save a few seconds each time you access Launch.
+The old URLs redirect to the new ones, but you should update your bookmarks to save a few seconds each time you access [!DNL Platform Launch] .

 ## February 19, 2020